 - ECVET for facilitating lifelong learning with emphasis on the transparency and comparability of VET qualifications both horizontally (within the VET context) as well as vertically (with higher education ECTS).
 The special accent in the project will be given to exploration of the interaction between higher and vocational education in specific areas where a strong overlap and cooperation between HE & VET, such as hospitality, business management, engineering, IT, are observed.

 The project output will be the platform ready for introducing ECVET in the national educational systems of two Partner Countries.

-Expert teams from three HEIs in three Programme Countries (Cyprus, Malta and Slovakia) will form the expert consultation group for transferring ECVET methodology and best practices to the rest of the consortium partners.
+Expert teams from three HEIs in three Programme Countries (Cyprus, Malta and Latvia) will form the expert consultation group for transferring ECVET methodology and best practices to the rest of the consortium partners.